hashicorp/consul/plugin/loop/README.md

 although this can be different depending on your distribution.
 * Disable the local DNS cache on host nodes, and restore `/etc/resolv.conf` to the original.
-* A quick and dirty fix is to edit your Corefile, replacing `forward . /etc/resolv.conf` with the ip address of your upstream DNS, for example `forward .
+* A quick and dirty fix is to edit your Corefile, replacing `forward . /etc/resolv.conf` with the IP address of your upstream DNS, for example `forward .
 8.8.8.8`.
 But this only fixes the issue for CoreDNS, kubelet will continue to forward the invalid `resolv.conf` to all `default` dnsPolicy Pods, leaving them unable to resolve DNS.